jackmen/PhuzzyMatcher/README.md

 # fuzzy_spacy
 ### Combination of the FuzzyWuzzy library with Spacy PhraseMatcher

-I am a big fan of many spacy tools, but I needed a way to match phrases using a fuzzy approach to prepare a annotated dataset to train a model.
-All the other great rule matcher options available in spacy did not offer this flexibility.
-I still wanted to go on using spacy and also not lose the benefits of their framework.
-So with a little searching in forums etc. I realized that I was not the only one looking for this to work, so I share my solution here.
+I needed a way to match phrases using a fuzzy approach to prepare an annotated dataset to train a model.
+After searching in forums etc., I realized that I was not the only one looking for this to work, so I share my solution here.

-## Usage
-1. Copy the functions and integrate them in your pipeline as you are used to do it in Spacy
-2. Clone this repo, add your data to the 'match_lists' folder and follow the steps presented in the jupyter notebook.

 ## Installation

+Create a virtual environment and do the following:

 ```python
 git clone https://github.com/jackmen/fuzzy_spacy.git
 cd /your_path/fuzzy_spacy/
 pip3 install -r requirements.txt
 ```

+## Usage
+Follow the steps presented in the jupyter notebook.
+To run the PhuzzyMatcher on a batch of documents, check the spacy documentation (https://spacy.io).

 ## Comment